chegeapollo11/apollo-udacity-web-server/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

+### Overview
+This project dmeonstrates uisng **packer** and **terraform** to deploy infrastructure as code to Azure for a simple web server application.
+DevOps best practices have also been demostrated in the code.

 ### Introduction
 For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.